Nukesor/pueue/CONTRIBUTION_GUIDE.md

 The payload is then deserialized to `Message` and handled by the matching function.
 All functions used for handling these messages can be found in `daemon.instructions`.

-Many messages can be instantly handled by simply modifying the state.
+Many messages can be instantly handled by simply modifying or reading the state.

-However, we sometimes need to notify the TaskHandler if we need do something that involves actual system processes.
+However, sometimes one needs to notify the TaskHandler if one wants do something that involves actual system processes.

-A few examples:
+A few examples for such actions are:
 - Instant starting of tasks
 - Pausing/resuming
 - Resetting the daemon